California Proposition 46 failed in the November 4, 2014 election, preventing the damages cap for medical malpractice lawsuits from increasing.

 - Doctors would be required to check a state database of patients’ prescriptions in an effort to prevent drug abuse

-While the damages cap has not been increased and physicians are not required to subject to drug or alcohol tests, victims of medical malpractice still deserve to receive the highest possible amount of compensation.
+While the damages cap has not been increased and physicians are not required to be subject to drug or alcohol tests, victims of medical malpractice still deserve to receive the highest possible amount of compensation.
 Dr. Michael M. Wilson—who is also a physician—is dedicated to winning fair settlements and verdicts for victims of medical malpractice.
 Located in Washington, DC, his firm has won more than $78 million for clients over the years.
 Contact the firm today at (202) 223-4488.

 Dr. Michael M. Wilson is an attorney and a physician who earned his undergraduate degree from the Massachusetts Institute of Technology and his legal and medical degrees from Georgetown University.
 He has focused in the area of medical malpractice for more than three decades and secured more than $100 million in settlements and verdicts on behalf of clients throughout the country.
 He is admitted to practice in the District of Columbia and New York as well as the U.S. Court of Appeals for the District of Columbia and the U.S. Supreme Court.
 He is listed in America’s Top 100 High Stakes Litigators.